 You can go true to size with this shoe with no problem.
 However, an expert reviewer does warn that it might take 3-4 training sessions before it molds to your feet.

 Generally, feet feel locked down and no issues with heel slip have been reported.
 The bootie “keeps your feet nice and snug.”

 But if you have wider feet or tend to have problems with putting on shoes with bootie designs, the BSR may not fit the bill.

 The looks are there

-Quite a few people have chosen the Project Rock BSR for its Some also mentioned that the shoe is very attractive and gets them many compliments both in and outside the gym.
+Quite a few people have chosen the Project Rock BSR for its striking style.
+Some also mentioned that the shoe is very attractive and gets them many compliments both in and outside the gym.